Alexander McGillivray

 Alexander McGillivray, also known as Hoboi-Hili-Miko (December 15, 1750 – February 17, 1793), was a Muscogee (Creek) leader.
-The son of a Muscogee mother and a Scottish father, he was literate and educated, and understood the "white" European world and merchandise trading well.
-These gave him prestige, especially with European Americans, who were glad to finally find a Creek leader they could talk to and deal with.
-(Prior to contact with Europeans, the Creek did not have leaders or rulers in the European sense.)
-He used his role as link between the two worlds to his advantage, not always fairly, and became the richest Creek of his time.
+The son of a Muscogee mother, Sehoy II, and a Scottish father, Lachlan McGillivray, he was literate and received an education in the British colonies.
+His understanding of both Muscogee and European culture combined with his father's trading contacts allowed him to become the richest Creek of his time.

-McGillivray was literate and his "voluminous" correspondence has survived.
-In many cases his letters are the only source for events in his life, and they naturally present him in a very good light.
-Recent historians have taken issue with the heroic status he had in earlier histories.
+McGillivray's "voluminous" correspondence has survived.
+In many cases his bias letters are the primary source for events in his life.
+While early historians framed him as a heroic figure, later historians have criticized his tenure as corrupt.